lexermal/website-weixler-me/blog/Other/Working on Windows with a Linux  environment.md

 processors=6
 ```

-Safe the file and start wsl with ```wsl```.
+Save the file and start wsl with ```wsl```.
 You can close Powershell.
 WSL will run in the background.

 ## Configure VSCode

-Install (this extension)[https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.vscode-remote-extensionpack], it's from Microsoft to ensure VSCode works well with WSL.
+Install [this extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.vscode-remote-extensionpack), it's from Microsoft to ensure VSCode works well with WSL.

 Click on the bottom left icon showing two arrows.
 Select **WSL: New WSL Window**.
 Your window will now load in WSL.

 Have fun developing.
-For additional performance boost I would clone the gir repos into /home/user/my-vscode-folder and not use the one from /mnt.
+For additional performance boost I would clone the git repos into /home/user/my-vscode-folder and not use the one from /mnt.
 The IO performance of WSL2 is poor.
 You can still access ports from outside of WSL, the are all exposed.

 ## References
 * Tutorial for WSL performance https://dev.to/abhijithganesh/how-to-configure-your-wsl-resources-594m